-- 8.1.4.1 Termination of non-tenure-track teaching faculty during their contract term may occur due to: - 8.1.4.1.1 Dismissal as provided in Section 19. - 8.1.4.1.2 Reduction in force as provided in Section 21. - 8.1.4.1.3 Inability to perform responsibilities as defined in the letter of offer.

-- 8.1.4.1.4 Disability, in accordance with appropriate federal and state laws. - 8.1.4.1.5 Resignation.
+- 8.1.5.1 Dismissal as provided in Section 19. - 8.1.5.2 Reduction in force as provided in Section 21. - 8.1.5.3 Inability to perform responsibilities as defined in the letter of offer. - 8.1.5.4 Disability, in accordance with appropriate federal and state laws. - 8.1.5.5 Resignation.

-8.1.5 Non-Renewal
+8 1 6 Non-Renewal

-- 8.1.5.1 Senior instructors with multi-year contracts shall be given notice of nonrenewal by March 15 of the final year of the appointment.
-Failure to provide notice will result in a terminal one (1) year contract. - 8.1.5.2 Non-renewal is not grievable, except when the University is not in compliance with Section 8.1.1.7 of this Agreement.
+- 8.1.6.1 Senior instructors with multi-year commitments shall be given notice of non-renewal by March 15 of the final year of the appointment.
+Failure to provide notice will result in a terminal one (1) year contract. - 8.1.6.2 Non-renewal is not grievable, except when the University is not in compliance with Section 8.1.2.7 of this Agreement.

-8.1.6 Working Conditions
+8.1.7 Working Conditions

-- 8.1.6.1 Non-tenure-track teaching faculty shall have access to workspaces and support staff, as needed and appropriate, in order to perform duties outlined in the letter of offer. - 8.1.6.2 Non-tenure-track teaching faculty shall have access to materials as needed and appropriate in order to perform duties outlined in the letter of offer and as determined by the department chair and the dean.
-Such materials may include, but are not limited to, a computer (laptop for faculty who teach at multiple sites), access to a printer and phone. - 8.1.7 During the term of this Agreement, the parties will form a committee, with equal numbers of participants selected by UFWW and the University, for the purpose of evaluating and potentially creating a system of reviews and resulting compensation increases for senior instructors who exceed performance expectations during the term of a multi-annual contract.
-Recommendations of the task force will be forwarded to the parties respective bargaining teams for consideration during negotiations for a successor agreement.
+- 8.1.7.1 Non-tenure-track teaching faculty shall have access to workspaces and support staff, as needed and appropriate, in order to perform duties outlined in the letter of offer. - 8.1.7.2 Non-tenure-track teaching faculty shall have access to materials as needed and appropriate in order to perform duties outlined in the letter of offer and as determined by the department chair and the dean.
+Such materials may include, but are not limited to, a computer (laptop for faculty who teach at multiple sites), access to a printer and phone.